-There could be reputational risks to sellers disposing of land to non-compliant OEs.
+There could be reputational and regulatory risks to parties involved in disposing of land to non-compliant OEs.

-Immediately after the OE has acquired the qualifying estate it will be subject to statutory restrictions broadly equivalent to an OE Restriction.
+Immediately after the OE has acquired the qualifying estate, it will be subject to statutory restrictions broadly equivalent to an OE Restriction.
 This will restrict the ability of the OE to transfer, let (for more than seven years) or charge the qualifying estate unless and until it is registered on the OE Register or qualifies for an exemption.
 So, for example, a non-compliant OE will be unable to secure acquisition finance by way of a legal charge.